charliemchapman/charliemchapman.com/src/posts/2019/8/29/designing-dark-noise.md

 </div>
 <p class="postCaption">First video I could find of a working version of the app.
 This was in May, so about 4-5 months in.</p>

+This first design wasn't pretty, but the structural bones were pretty good.
+It gave me a direction to go to as I built out the first version of the app.

 # Round 2

-At this stage I actually had a functional app that had a lot of the functionality I wanted, but it just looked... bleh.
+At this stage I actually had a functional app that had a lot of the features I wanted, but it just looked... bleh.
 I am not a designer by trade, so I didn't really know what to do to make this look better.
 A designer friend at work pointed me to [Mobbin](https://mobbin.design).
 It's a simple website that allows you to view screenshots of hundreds of different well designed apps, with a pretty good search functionality.

  ![Mobbin](./mobbin-screenshot.jpg)
 <p class="postCaption">Here I'm searching for "Audio Playback" patterns in apps under the "Music" category on <a href="https://mobbin.design">Mobbin</a></p>